 Many people have changed their minds about their diagnoses, gender identity ideology, and their own transitions.
 Such a change would be impossible under the theory that biological sex is a social construct and gender identity is an immutable aspect of the brain.
 Those who detransition frequently speak of other conditions that they now think motivated their desire to transition.
 What I Needed: An Open Letter to Therapists From A Detrasnsitioner, gives a good idea of how therapists can fail patients who present with self diagnosed gender identities.
 This survey of 211 detransitioners gives a good overview of the experience of females who transitioned and later re-identified as female.
 Detransitioners often come to believe that transgender ideology is a cult.
 Discussion of transition regret, of people who are happy that they did not go through medical transition and no longer identify as transgender, and of detransition is actively suppressed by transgender activists and ignored by psychologists, and surgeons.
 Two scheduled panels at the recent Philly Trans Health Conference that dealt with detransition and alternative way to handle gender dysphoria were cancelled at the last minute under pressure from transgender activists.
 Here is a report on what happened by one of the presenters who was banned.

-None of this has been taken seriously by the liberal media or by the professionals who are profiting in both money and fame.
+None of this has been taken seriously by the liberal media or by the professionals in the transgender industrial complex.
 This in itself is a sign that we are in the grip of a mass hysteria.